PyWavelets/pywt/doc/source/ref/iswt-inverse-stationary-wavelet-transform.rst

 Inverse Stationary Wavelet Transform
 ------------------------------------

-Inverse :ref:`stationary wavelet transforms <ref-swt>` are provided for 1D and 2D data.
+Inverse :ref:`stationary wavelet transforms <ref-swt>` are provided.

-**Note**: These inverse transforms are not yet optimized for speed and only support a subset of the forward transform features.
-Specifically, there is not yet a general n-dimensional inverse transform and these routines do not yet have general ``axis``/``axes`` support.
+**Note**: These inverse transforms are not yet optimized for speed.
+Only, the n-dimensional inverse transform currently has ``axes`` support.

 Multilevel 1D ``iswt``
 ~~~~~~~~~~~~~~~~~~~~~~